HippolyteJacque/grailed-calculator/README.md

 ## Welcome to this grailed revenue calculator

+run npm install

-first you need to create your json data and setting file (grailedData.json) change settings values, add your items like so:
+then you need to create your json data and setting file named grailedData.json in the current folder the grailedData.json file expect this structure change settings values, add your items like so:

 {